 No. There are no rent control laws in Texas.
 However, municipality can establish rent control in case of a housing emergency due to a disaster storm, fire, oil spill, earthquake, flood, etc.), or in case the governor approves the ordinance.
 (Tex.
 Prop.
 Code § 7-214-902).

 - Does rent need to be paid using a certain method of payment?

 No. But landlords must accept cash payments for rent unless the lease specifies another method of payment.
+If landlord receives a cash rental payment, he/she must provide written receipt and enter the payment date and amount in a record book maintained by him/her.
 (Tex.
 Prop.
 Code § 8-92.011)